RocketChat/docs-old/user-guides/registration/README.md

 - Name
 - Email
-- Password and password confirmation
+- Password

 A server can ask for you to verify your email, this can be done by simply clicking in the link sent to the registered email.

-_Servers can be configured in various ways, so their registration screen can ask for different information and behave differently.
-If you are unsure how to register please contact your server administrator._
+Servers can be configured to used custom parameters.
+Therefore each Rocket.Chat server might ask for different information or restrict registration based on the rules set by the server.
+If you are unsure how to register, please contact your server administrator.

+## OAuth registration

+If your server has configured OAuth services (i.e. GitHub or Google), use the account credentials for that supported service to register into the server.

-## Choosing a username
+## Choosing a username and display name

-Once you have successfully registered you will be asked to choose your username.
+After you have successfully registered you will be asked to choose your username.
+Your username is your unique identifier for others to use to direct message or mention you.
 Your username is separate to your display name on the server.
-Your username is your unique identifier for others to use to direct message or mention you.

-### Usernames and display names

-Usernames on each Rocket.Chat server need to be unique but display names do not have to be unique.
+Usernames on each Rocket.Chat server must be unique to that server.
+However display names can repeat on the same server.
 For example there can be only one user with the username `johnsmith` but there can be more than one user with the display name `John Smith`.